 "long_explanation": "The Vietnamese preposition 'bằng' is used to denote equality between two items.
 It can be translated to 'as' or 'equal to' when it is used in comparisons.
 Additionally, 'bằng' can also be used to mean 'by', referring to the tools or methods used to perform an action.",

-"formation": "subject + bằng + object or subject + verb + bằng + tool/method",
+"formation": "subject + bằng + object /or subject + verb + bằng + tool/method",

 "examples": [